turingschool/front-end-curriculum/mentor-posse-info/general-info.md

 ## How do you communicate best?
 What is your preferred way to support me while I go through Turing?

-- examples: Pairing (in-person / Screenhero), Slack Chats, Github Code Reviews, FaceTime/Hangouts
+- Examples: Pairing (in-person / Screenhero), Slack Chats, GitHub Code Reviews, FaceTime/Hangouts

 ### What do you need (resources, environment, communication) to feel prepared for our meetings?
 - examples[communication]: 24-48 hour advanced notice, slack ping right before meeting